-Course Code CSE520 Course Title Advanced Software Engineering Type of Course PE LTP 3 0 0 Credits 3 Course Prerequisites Basics of software principles and software engineering Course Objectives The advanced software engineering curriculum prepares students for (CO) a career in reliable, economical software development.
-Course Outcome The learner will be able to- (CO) 1.
-Define various software application domains and remember 1000 different process models that are used in software development.
-100 2.
-Explain the need of software specifications.
-Moreover, they can 1000 classify different types of software requirements and their 600,000,00 gathering techniques.
-A. C. William 1 3.
-Convert the requirements model into the design model and 100000 demonstrate use of software and user interface design principles.
-200 4.
-Distinguish between SCM and SQA and can also able to classify 27/1 different testing strategies and statics.
-BY ST. Land of St. The second secon
+CSE520 Advanced Software Engineering PE 3 0 0 3 Basics of software principles and software engineering The advanced software engineering curriculum prepares students for a career in reliable, economical software development.
+At the end of the course, the student will be able to- 1.
+Define various software application domains and remember different process models that are used in software development.
+2. Explain the need of software specifications.
+Moreover, they can classify different types of software requirements and their gathering techniques.
+3. Convert the requirements model into the design model and demonstrate use of software and user interface design principles.
+Also explain Unified Modeling language concepts, coding standards and guidelines 4.
+Distinguish between SCM and SQA and can also able to classify different testing strategies and statics.